Online Fair Allocation of Perishable Resources: Conclusion

-In terms of future directions, our work identified offset-expiry as a necessary condition for which the classical notion of envy-freeness is even meaningful.
-While our algorithm performs well numerically in ``low-probability'' offset-expiring settings, relaxing this assumption in theory remains an interesting open question.
-Though we conjecture that the slow allocation construction will remain a useful tool in more aggressive perishing settings, the philosophical question of how to define more appropriate notions of envy is likely the more important one.
-In addition to this, our model assumes that the decision-maker allocates items according to a fixed allocation schedule.
+In terms of future directions, our model assumes that the decision-maker allocates items according to a fixed allocation schedule.
 Though our results do not require that the perishing distribution be memoryless, allowing for time-varying / adaptive allocation schedules, though less practical, would improve our algorithm's performance in non-memoryless settings.
 This relates back to the question of deriving theoretical insights into the structure of optimal allocation schedules.
-Finally, though this paper considered exogenous {\it depletion} of the budget, a natural practical extension is one wherein $B$ evolves stochastically, accounting for external donations independent of the allocations made by the algorithm.
+Finally, though this paper considered exogenous {\it depletion} of the budget, a natural practical extension is one wherein $B$ evolves stochastically, accounting for external donations independent of the allocations made by the algorithm~\citep{onyeze2025sequential}.